testdrivenio/django-aloe-bdd/example_bdd/README.md

 ## Conclusion

-If you take one thing from this post, I hope it's this: business-driven development is as much about feature analysis as it is about writing, testing, and designing code.
+If you take one thing from this post, I hope it's this: behaviors-driven development is as much about feature analysis as it is about writing, testing, and designing code.
 Without that crucial step, you're not creating software, you're just programming.
 BDD is not the only way to produce software, but it's a good one.
 And if you're practicing BDD with a Django project, give Aloe a try.